opendaylight/docs/docs/release-process/managed-release.rst

 ---------------------------

-The Managed Release Model will reduce the overhead both on projects taking part in the Managed Release and Unmanaged Projects.
+The Managed Release Model will reduce the overhead both on projects taking part in the Managed Release and Self-Managed Projects.

 Managed Projects will have fewer, smaller checkpoints consisting of only information that is maximally helpful for driving the release process.
 Much of